The great fire

 If the landscape of the Dune will bear its scars for a long time to come, it is a new page which begins for the rebirth of this magnificent forest, inseparable from the Grand Site.

 From the crest of the Dune, your gaze dominates the user forest of La Teste-de-Buch with its marked relief.
 This thousand-year-old forest covers ancient dunes.

 Walking around here in the last century, you would have noticed the notch or " square » carried out by the gemmer on the trunks of pine trees to collect the resin.
 The gem produced by the tree to heal is then harvested in terracotta pots or " cutyot“.
 These injuries are still visible on some pines.

 Until the middle of the 20e century, twinning constitutes one of the drivers of local economic activity and the source of income for many residents.

-Used in the chemical and pharmaceutical industry, it was used in particular in the manufacture of paints, perfumes, soaps, candles, etc.
+Used in the chemical and pharmaceutical industry, the resin was used, once distilled, to make paints, perfumes, soap, etc.

 This practice declined in the 1960s.
 But today we can see a renewed interest in tapping in the area.

 Following the fire in the summer of 2022, access to the La Teste-de-Buch forest massif is strictly prohibited.